scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 Our massive data pipeline has helped us process enormous amounts of information over the past decade, all to help us help our users discover, read, and learn.
-In this blog series, I will share how we're upgrading our data pipeline to give internal customers faster, and more reliable results.
+In this blog series, I will share how we're upgrading the pipeline to give internal customers faster and more reliable results.

 The data pipeline is currently managed using a home grown workflow orchestration system written in Ruby called "Datapipe."
 The first commit of our